Diego González (footballer, born 2003): Club career

 González took an interest in football from the age of five, and joined Escuela de Fútbol Acosta Ñu as a child.
 He joined amateur side Colonos Unidos, going on to make his senior debut with the side at the age of fourteen.
 He also represented youth side Oleariense, before trialling and signing with professional side Olimpia in November 2017.

 In July 2021, González signed for Peruvian side USMP on loan.

 On 31 January 2023, González joined Serie A side Lazio on an initial six-month loan, with an option to buy set to turn into an obligation depending on performance.
+The purchase obligation was activated during the 2022–23 season.

+On 30 December 2024, González moved on loan to Atlas for a year.

 International career

 González has represented Paraguay at youth international level.